nailahgucon/ntu-notes/src/notes/data-structures-and-algorithms/data-structures/binary-search-tree/postOrderIterativeS2.md

 			insertBSTNode(&root, i);
 			break;
 		case 2:
-			printf("The resulting pre-order traversal of the binary search tree is: ");
+			printf("The resulting post-order traversal of the binary search tree is: ");
-			preOrderIterative(root); // You need to code this function printf("\n");
+			postOrderIterativeS2(root); // You need to code this function printf("\n");
 			break;
 		case 0: